markbirbeck/sublime-text-shell-command/README.md

 * subsequent commands can cause other panels to re-run their commands, i.e., to 'refresh' themselves;
 * the output of a shell command can be controlled by any syntax definition.

 These features can be combined together to create apps or *modes*.
-To see a full example of how this can be done, see the [Git Mode](https://packagecontrol.io/packages/Git%20Mode) plugin, which provides an interface to Git, entirely implemented using key bindings, syntax definitions and calls to ShellCommand.
+To see a full example of how this can be done, see the [Git Mode](https://packagecontrol.io/packages/Git%20Mode) plugin, which provides an interface to Git, entirely implemented using key bindings, syntax definitions and calls to `ShellCommand`.

 # Motivation